Rectangular diagrams of surfaces: distinguishing Legendrian knots: Introduction

 Even if Legendrian types are classified for a given topological type of a knot, it may be still difficult to recognize them if the knot is not Legendrian simple.
-This is where the technique of the present paper may also be useful, since it allows one, under certain circumstances, to find convex surfaces with desired structure of the dividing set or to prove that they do not exist.
-Combined with the ideas of the paper~\cite{hokama2000} by K.\,Honda, W.\,Kazez and G.\,Mati\'c, where Haken hierarchies built from convex surfaces are studied, this approach has a potential to yield a complete algorithm for comparing Legendrian knots.
+This is where the technique of the present paper may also be useful, since it allows one, under certain circumstances, to find convex surfaces with desired structure of the dividing set or to prove that no such surface exists.
+Combined with the ideas of the paper~\cite{hokama2000} by K.\,Honda, W.\,Kazez, and G.\,Mati\'c, where Haken hierarchies built from convex surfaces are studied, this approach has a potential to yield a complete algorithm for comparing Legendrian knots.

-The biggest difficulty with making this work comes from the fact that the topological orientation-preserving symmetry group of a knot may be infinite and is unknown in general.
-It is not clear if the machinery developed in this paper can be successfully applied when this group is infinite.
-If, on the other hand, this group is known to be trivial for the given knot type, then comparing Legendrian knots of this topological type becomes fairly easy as will be explained in the forthcoming paper~\cite{dysha20??}.
-In particular, Conjecture~1 of~\cite{dp17} will be confirmed there, as well as all conjectures of~\cite{chong2013} about concrete knots with trivial orientation-preserving symmetry group.
+The biggest difficulty with making this work comes from the fact that the topological orientation-preserving symmetry group of a knot may be infinite and is unknown in general\footnote{Since submitting the original version of this paper we have found a way to overcome this difficulty.
+In a future paper we will show that equivalence of Legendrian knots is decidable.}.
+If this group is known to be trivial for a given knot type, then comparing Legendrian knots of this topological type becomes fairly easy as explained in~\cite{dysha18,dysha20??}.
+In particular, Conjecture~1 of~\cite{dp17} is confirmed there, as well as a number of conjectures of~\cite{chong2013} about concrete knots with trivial orientation-preserving symmetry group.
 This includes the topological types~$9_{42}$--$9_{45}$, $10_{128}$, and~$10_{160}$.

-In order to illustrate our method we picked the simplest unresolved case from~\cite{chong2013}, which deals with two conjecturably distinct Legendrian knots having topological type~$6_2$.
+In order to illustrate our method here, we picked the simplest unresolved case from~\cite{chong2013}, which deals with two conjecturably inequivalent Legendrian knots having topological type~$6_2$.
 We show that the knots are indeed not Legendrian equivalent.
-Up to this writing, we have also confirmed, in a similar fashion, the conjectures of~\cite{chong2013} about Legendrian knots having topological type~$7_6$ and maximizing the Thurston--Bennequin number.
+Up to this writing, we have also confirmed, in a similar fashion, the conjectures of~\cite{chong2013} about Legendrian knots having topological type~$7_6$ and maximizing the Thurston--Bennequin number~\cite{dynn-pras-7-6}.
 This is the example we tried next after~$6_2$.
 It looks quite feasible to resolve all open question in~\cite{chong2013} in the near future by means of the method described in this paper.